 For tenant-occupied single family and 2-unit homes, location in a Census Tract identified by the Program Administrator as low-income.
 As a starting point, the Program Administrator should use HUD’s annually published “Qualified Census Tracts.”
 HUD’s Low-Income Housing Tax Credit Qualified Census Tracts must have fifty percent (50%) of households with incomes below sixty percent (60%) of Area Median Income or areas that have a poverty rate of twenty-five percent (25%) or more.
 However, the Program Administrator’s target Census Tracts may be expanded or restricted based on additional analysis demonstrating that the change would ensure that the majority of homes treated would have at least fifty percent (50%) of tenants with incomes at or below eighty percent (80%) of Area Median Income.
 For example, a Program Administrator may choose to target a higher percentage of poverty within their definition of a low-income Census Tract.

-For non-IHWAP braided, single-family whole building retrofit projects, a self-certification process:
+For non-IHWAP braided, single-family whole building retrofit projects, a self-certification process will include information in languages other than English when there is a demonstrated need:

 Customers will answer these questions: